 In the era of digital globalization, the quest for love knows no geographical boundaries.
 With the rise of online dating and social media platforms, the world has become smaller.
 This allows people from different corners of the globe to connect romantically.
 However, amidst the genuine intentions of people seeking love, a darker side exists – the Filipina Marriage Scam.
-This article delves into the depths of this issue, shedding light on the modus operandi, its impact, and how to protect yourself from becoming a victim.
+This article delves into the depths of this issue, shedding light on the modus operandi, its impact.
+It also explains how to protect yourself from becoming a victim.

 Understanding the Filipina Marriage Scam